akimdi/awesome-hacking-lists/udpsec.md

 - [webtorrent-element](https://github.com/mikeal/webtorrent-element) - WebTorrent HTML element.
 - [Electorrent](https://github.com/tympanix/Electorrent) - A remote control client for µTorrent, qBittorrent, rTorrent & Transmission
 - [seedbox-from-scratch](https://github.com/Notos/seedbox-from-scratch) - Creating a seedbox on a Linux server
+- [QB](https://github.com/QuickBox/QB) - QuickBox is much more than a ‘seedbox installer script’, it is a simplistic approach to achieving easy seedbox and services management from a beautifully designed dashboard.
+Allowing users the ability to interact with their seedbox and server on a professional grade level.
 - [RatXaBox](https://github.com/xavier84/RatXaBox) - Auto installation de ruTorrent avec rTorrent.
 Version "Seedbox-Manager Workflow"
 - [mrseedbox](https://github.com/Meshiest/mrseedbox) - An Opensource Seedbox powered by Docker, Compose, Let's Encrypt, Ruby, Redis, MySQL, ruTorrent, Emby, and React!
 - [rutorrent-essential](https://github.com/exrat/rutorrent-essential) - Auto install script for rTorrent with ruTorrent